 To address this core challenge, we introduce \textbf{VideoChat-M1}, a novel \textbf{M}ulti-agent system for multiple video understanding tasks.
-Unlike existing multi-agent frameworks that use predefined policies for tool invocation, VideoChat-M1 adopts a distinct collaborative Policy Planning (CPP) paradigm, where multiple agents autonomously generate their own policies and adaptively update them progressively to enhance video understanding.
-As shown in Fig~\ref{fig:motivation} (b), our CPP paradigm comprises three core stages, including policy generation, policy execution, and policy communication.
-In the policy generation stage, each agent formulates a strategy for invoking tools to solve the user's query.
+Unlike frameworks with predefined tool policies, VideoChat-M1 introduces a Collaborative Policy Planning (CPP) paradigm where agents autonomously generate and adaptively update their policies for better video understanding.
+As shown in Fig~\ref{fig:motivation}(b), CPP involves three core stages: policy generation (where agents formulate tool invocation strategies), policy execution, and policy communication.
 Subsequently, during policy execution process, each agent implements its policy progressively by using relevant tools to discover video clues.
 To boost policy effectiveness and robustness, we further integrate policy communication into the execution process: after each step of execution, each agent receives video clues from peers.
 Through this concise communication, agents synthesize contextual information from others and decide whether to refine their original policies into more optimal ones.
 Via the CPP paradigm, all agents in our VideoChat-M1 framework collaborate to generate diversified tool-invocation policies, enabling the extraction of richer video clues to deeply understand complex queries or questions in videos.

 To ensure the robustness and effectiveness of VideoChat-M1, we equip the CPP paradigm with a concise Multi-Agent Reinforcement Learning (MARL) method.
 To our best knowledge, this is the first policy learning framework that supports joint RL training among multiple agents for video understanding.
 Specifically, we treat each agent as a policy model and design three types of rewards for their joint optimization.
 First, we use each agent's query answer and format constraints as rewards to encourage correct responses and penalize incorrect ones.
 More critically, we employ an LLM as the reward model to evaluate the intermediate collaboration process, i.e., rewarding agents that generate superior policies via the CPP paradigm and penalizing those with inferior ones.
 Guided by these rewards, we adapt Group Relative Policy Optimization (GRPO) to optimize the entire VideoChat-M1 agent group, creating a more effective policy planning to improve video understanding.